Skip to content

 EventHub

 EventHub is Northwestern’s enterprise messaging platform, combining an Amazon MQ (Apache ActiveMQ) message broker with a RESTful Messaging Center API.
-It enables loosely-coupled, platform-independent communication between applications through topics (one-to-many message distribution), queues (per-consumer message storage), and webhooks (automated HTTP delivery).
+Applications communicate through topics (one-to-many message distribution), queues (per-consumer message storage), and webhooks (automated HTTP delivery).

-EventHub supports a wide range of event types across Northwestern — identity lifecycle changes, student record updates, employee data changes, and custom application events, among others.
+EventHub supports many event types across Northwestern: identity lifecycle changes, student record updates, employee data changes, and custom application events.
 Access to specific topics is managed through the API Service Registry.

-The starter includes a webhook endpoint that listens for NetID status changes from the etidentity.ldap.netid.term topic — deactivation, deprovisioning, and security holds — and automatically adjusts user access in response.
+The starter includes a webhook endpoint that listens for NetID status changes from the etidentity.ldap.netid.term topic (deactivation, deprovisioning, and security holds) and adjusts user access in response.

 The EventHub integration is provided by the northwestern-sysdev/laravel-soa package, which handles webhook route registration, HMAC signature verification, and queue integration.